 Reflect on Your Faith Every Day

 Take some time every morning to think about what your faith means to you and how you want it to inform the way you live.
 “Checking in” every day will help you steer yourself in the right direction.
+There are many ways to grow your faith, including Bible study, prayer, and worship.

 Find Like-Minded People to Share Your Struggles With